davidredziniak/maple-frenzy-api-docs/README.md

 Closed endpoints require a valid token to authenticate a request.
 The `x-access-token` header is required with a valid token that is encrypted with a valid userId.
 A token can be retrieved in the body of the signin and signup response above.

-The `accessToken` is valid for 5 minutes.
+The `accessToken` is valid for 60 minutes.
-The `refreshToken` is valid for 60 minutes.
+The `refreshToken` is valid for 1 day.

 ### User